xryanglab/RiboCode/README.rst

       RiboCode -a <RiboCode_annot> -c <config.txt> -l no -o <RiboCode_ORFs_result>

-   Specify the information of the bam file and P-site parameters in config.txt, please refer to the example file in data folder.
+   Specify the information of the bam file and P-site parameters in `config.txt`_, please refer to the example file in data folder.

    **Explanation of final result files**